-Massachusetts does not have a specific time standard in the statutes or regulations.
+Massachusetts does not have a specific complaint handling time standard in the statutes or regulations.
 The Division has established a practice of requiring that insurers respond to complaints from the Division within 14 calendar days from the date they receive a notice of complaint.

-Controls Assessment: Refer to Standard II-1.
+Controls Assessment: Refer to Standard II-1

-Controls Reliance: Refer to Standard II-1.
+Controls Reliance: Refer to Standard II-1

 Transaction Testing Procedure: Eide interviewed Company personnel responsible for complaint handling, and examined evidence of the Company's related processes and controls.
+Eide reviewed 11 Massachusetts complaint files from the examination period, to evaluate the Company's complaint response times.